 Scheduled Special Sessions

-Advancements in Smart Materials and Structures for Structural Health Monitoring in Civil Engineering
+SPS 1: Advancements in Smart Materials and Structures for Structural Health Monitoring in Civil Engineering

-Yiska Goldfeld (Israel Institute of Technology), Filippo Ubertini (Universita degli di Perugia): The new era of civil structural and infrastructural systems is set to revolutionize the construction industry by combining cutting-edge high-performance materials and smart structural health monitoring (SHM) systems.
+Yiska Goldfeld (Technion – Israel Institute of Technology), Filippo Ubertini (Universita degli di Perugia): The new era of civil structural and infrastructural systems is set to revolutionize the construction industry by combining cutting-edge high-performance materials and smart structural health monitoring (SHM) systems.
 This novel approach involves a paradigm shift from separate systems to a single, multifunctional physical element, seamlessly integrating the structural system, functional components, and health monitoring capabilities.

-Bayesian approaches for parameter identification and damage detection
+SPS 3: Bayesian approaches for parameter identification and damage detection

 This Session Special organised by Francesca Marsili (Helmut Schmidt Universität) and Filippo Landi (University of Pisa) provides an overview of recent advances in Bayesian updating algorithms and their application to SHM for parameter identification and damage detection.

-Physics-informed Machine Learning for SHM
+SPS 8: Physics-informed Machine Learning for SHM

 This special session of Alice Cicirello (University of Cambridge), Elizabeth Cross (University of Sheffield), Eleni Chatzi (ETH Zürich) invites contributions on methodological techniques and industrial applications showcasing recent advances in incorporating physics in ML strategies.